LuMiHNate/LuMiHNate/README.md

 ## Product Spec

-### 1. User Stories (Required and Optional)
+### 1. User Stories

 **Required Must-have Stories**

-* User can create new account
+- [x] User can create new account
-* User can login[fill in your required user stories here]
-* User can see other users  who have same taste in music...
-* User can pick favorite songs/artists.
+- [x] User can login to Spotify
-* user can chat with other users who has simillar taste.
-* User can post with the comments.
-* User can go private.
+- [x] User can view posts on feed
+- [ ] User has the ability to view their profile & others
+- [ ] Users can view other users' posts by selecting a specific musician
+- [ ] User can toogle whether they prefer their profile and posts to be privated

 **Optional Nice-to-have Stories**

-[fill in your required user stories here]
-* User can add/follow them
-* User can like a post/playlist and comments on it ...
-* user can decline/ignore the requests(chatting)
+- [ ] User can develop their own taste preferences by selecting their favorite musicians
+- [ ] User can connect with other users based on the attributes of the current song they are listening to
+- [ ] User can privately chat with other users

 ### 2. Screen Archetypes